secretstartups/handbook/business-technology/data-team/platform/dbt-guide/index.html.md

 Sometimes the data team receives requests to delete personal data from the Snowflake Data Warehouse, because of GDPR.
 To address these deletions, we use `dbt` macros.
 A macro scans all applicable data that needs to be removed, this also applies to snapshot tables.

 There are 2 flavours:
 1. The GDPR deletion request applies to all GitLab sources, and therefore all tables in the data warehouse need to be checked and updated.
 [Macro](https://dbt.gitlabdata.com/#!/macro/macro.gitlab_snowflake.gdpr_delete).
+Use this macro if the issue that requesting a GDPR deletion states `Deletion Request (Full)` (in either the title or issue description).
 2. The GDPR deletion request applies to only GitLab.com related sources and therefore only Gitlab.com related tables in the data warehouse need to be checked and updated.
-[Macro](https://dbt.gitlabdata.com/#!/macro/macro.gitlab_snowflake.gdpr_delete_gitlab_dotcom)
+[Macro](https://dbt.gitlabdata.com/#!/macro/macro.gitlab_snowflake.gdpr_delete_gitlab_dotcom).
+Use this macro only if the issue that requesting a GDPR deletion states `Deletion Request (GitLab.com Only` (in either the title or issue description).

 Specific to the second flavour, check when creating a new snapshot model or rename an existing snapshot model, if the `dbt` macro covers the models involved.
 Check if the filtering in the macro applies to the applicable snapshot tables in case of a GDPR deletions request for Gitlab.com only related sources.